-In this instance, I imagine the Fish Spirit Catcher will wonder the street of a city using its net to catch the spirits of fish that are being produced I’m the surround neighbourhoods.
-The clip board, held in on hand is used to signify that quantification is important, but it must me balance with the net that catches the spirits of the fish and thanks them for providing us with food.
+In this instance shown here, I imagine the Fish Spirit Catcher will wonder the street of a city using its net to catch the spirits of fish that are being produced in the surrounding neighborhoods.
+The clipboard, held in on hand is used to signify that quantification is important, but it must be balanced with the net that catches the spirits of the fish and thanks to them for providing us with food.
 The Sweetcorn Guardian help protect the long session crop of sweetcorn that can be grown to our wider expanses of land such as the edges of parks or larger gardens.